 In Santiago v Weisheng Enters.
 LLC, the Appellate Division, First Department affirmed the denial of summary judgment to defendants on plaintiff’s personal injury claim.
 From the decision: Defendants property owner and lessee-restaurant failed to establish their entitlement to judgment as a matter of law, in this action where plaintiff alleges that he was injured when he…Read More Defendants Not Entitled to Summary Judgment on Plaintiff’s Slip/Fall Claim

 Thank you for visiting the Pospis Law Blog (the “Blog”), maintained by Pospis Law, PLLC (the “Firm”).
 The Blog primarily provides general information regarding legal developments in the areas of employment discrimination, sexual harassment, civil rights, and personal injury.
 This website’s general disclaimer (which is incorporated by reference) likewise applies to the Blog.
-In addition: 1.…Read More Sticky: About This Blog; Disclaimer
+1. Not…Read More Sticky: About This Blog; Disclaimer

 In Turner v.
 Manhattan Bowery Mgmt.
 Corp., 49 Misc.
 3d 1220(A) (N.Y.
 Sup.
 Ct.
 2015), the court held that plaintiff (an African American maintenance worker) presented sufficient evidence to overcome summary judgment on his race discrimination, hostile work environment, and retaliation claims.
 As to his hostile work environment claim, the court held: [P]laintiff presented sufficient…Read More Plaintiff Overcomes Summary Judgment on Race Discrimination, Hostile Work Environment, and Retaliation Claims